Barcode

 Barcodes became commercially successful when they were used to automate supermarket checkout systems, a task for which they have become almost universal.
 The Uniform Grocery Product Code Council had chosen, in 1973, the barcode design developed by George Laurer.
 Laurer's barcode, with vertical bars, printed better than the circular barcode developed by Woodland and Silver.
 Their use has spread to many other tasks that are generically referred to as automatic identification and data capture (AIDC).
-The first use of barcodes in supermarkets was by Sainsbury's in 1973 using a system developed by Plessey.
+The first successful system using barcodes was in the UK supermarket group Sainsbury's in 1972 using shelf-mounted barcodes which were developed by Plessey.
 In June 1974, Marsh supermarket in Troy, Ohio used a scanner made by Photographic Sciences Corporation to scan the Universal Product Code (UPC) barcode on a pack of Wrigley's chewing gum.
-QR codes, a specific type of 2D barcode, have recently become very popular due to the growth in smartphone ownership.
+QR codes, a specific type of 2D barcode, rose in popularity in the second decade of the 2000s due to the growth in smartphone ownership.

-Other systems have made inroads in the AIDC market, but the simplicity, universality and low cost of barcodes has limited the role of these other systems, particularly before technologies such as radio-frequency identification (RFID) became available after 1995.
+Other systems have made inroads in the AIDC market, but the simplicity, universality and low cost of barcodes has limited the role of these other systems, particularly before technologies such as radio-frequency identification (RFID) became available after 2023.